Early Childhood Development Programs

 Investing in Early Childhood Development

-We depend on the generosity of your donations to be able to provide early childhood development and adult mentoring program for the underserved.
+We depend on your donations' generosity to provide early childhood development and adult mentoring program for the underserved.

-UNICEF found that every $1 invested in ECD produces a $7 future return in the societies which make this investment.
-Another important reason for investing in ECD is its efficacy towards breaking intergenerational cycles of dysfunction and poverty.
+UNICEF found that every $1 invested in ECD produces a $13 future return in the societies which make this investment.
+Another important reason for investing in ECD is its efficacy in breaking intergenerational cycles of dysfunction and poverty.